Search the World - enter sentence or part of word

 Albania is still one of those nations that is off of the average person’s radar when it comes to holiday planning, but that may soon change.

 Although fairly isolated due to its location, the culture, spirit, and heritage of this nation is quite rich.
 It is also a place where your hard-earned money can stretch further than you might imagine during your next holiday.
-Here is why you should visit Albania in the coming year.

 The Numerous Ancient Ruins

 Everyone loves a good set of ancient ruins.
 UNESCO has named many around the world as Heritage Sites to help protect them.
 Albania has several that are protected as well, but because of the isolation they aren’t as busy as other European locations.
 Imagine visiting a 13th century town in its authentic splendor for the cost of a sweet treat – and you’ll likely be the only people there too.

 The castles of Albania seem like they belong in a detective story rather than a fairy tale, but that doesn’t change their splendor at all.
 Some are even completed restored to help visitors see the storied past that this nation has encountered.
 You’ll find castles on beaches, at mountain summits, and sometimes even in the middle of a grassy field surrounded by livestock.